ramancodians/smart_home/README.md

 [Modules](https://github.com/Introvertuous/smart_home/tree/master/modules) will do anything from monitor the quality of the air to automatically feed your pets while you are away.

-The [hub](https://github.com/Introvertuous/smart_home/tree/master/hub) facilitates communications between these modules and the users.
+The [hub](https://github.com/Introvertuous/smart_home/tree/master/hub) facilitates communications between modules and users.

 The [mobile application](https://github.com/Introvertuous/smart_home/tree/master/mobile) deals with module configuration, simplistic system interfacing, and acts as a module itself.